The Kunze Kode

 In terms of genre, I don’t dislike any type of music out of principle.
 That being said, there are some areas which I haven’t yet explored and some which I am not very interested in exploring.

-There are some other genres that I’ve been listening to for a very long time, and though they don’t necessarily have much to do with each other, I feel a deep connection to the underlying scenes and cultures.
+There are some genres that I’ve been listening to for a very long time, and though they don’t necessarily have much to do with each other, I feel a deep connection to the underlying scenes and cultures.

 Looking at the articles I published here over the last two and a half years, the cornerstones of the Kunze Kode become visible: